azimgivron/genepriority/README.md

 │   ├── genehound
 │   │   └── # Script for reproducing GeneHound results
 │   ├── nega
-│       └── # Script for NEGA2 cross-validation and evaluation
+│   │   └── # Script for NEGA2 cross-validation and evaluation
+│   ├── post
+│       └── # Script for post processing
 ├── trainer/
 │   └── # Facilitates training and evaluation of predictive models ├── utils/